 Training Activities: Start young!
 It is much easier to “train a child up in the way he should go” when they are tiny.
 There are sadly no guarantees that your child will wholeheartedly follow the Lord Jesus as an adult, but a person who has obedience relatively down is more able to respond to the Lord’s still small voice wooing them to Salvation.
 That all being said, take 5-10 minutes with a toddler and teach them to “come” and “don’t touch” and “pick up toys” through intentionally spending a small block of time concentrating on these activities and nothing else.
 You’ll be glad you did when your toddler has a meltdown out in public and quickly responds to your directives.

-Read a storybook: In a world where children as young as two years old are given i-phones and tablets all for their own, stories are not being read aloud enough.
+Read a storybook: In a world where kids as young as two years old are given i-phones and tablets all for their own, stories are not being read aloud enough.
 Read aloud to your toddler!
 They will learn to have a longer attention span and will be bringing more books to you to read!!

 Blanket-Tent: The ones you buy are cute but not near as much fun!
 Get a blanket (or two or three) and build a house for your children to play in.
 Hang it between beds, sofas, and chairs.
 Make a tunnel between the sofa and coffee table.
 Use your imagination!